opensecuritycontroller/opensecuritycontroller.org/plugins/security_mgr_plugin.md

 * CRUD operations for devices.
 * Check version validity for appliance upgrades or downgrades.
 * Retrieve device status.
 * Retrieve device bootstrap information.
-For more details see [Bootstrapping An Appliance](#bootsrapping-an-appliance)
+For more details, see [Bootstrapping An Appliance](#bootsrapping-an-appliance)

 ### Policy Mapping
-These set of APIs is used by OSC to perform CRUD operations on policy-tag(VLAN) mapping within the context of a device container.
-This set of APIs is optional.
+This set of APIs is used by OSC to perform CRUD operations on policy-tag(VLAN) mapping within the context of a device container.
+>Note: This set of APIs is optional.

 ### Security Groups
 These APIs are used by OSC to propagate security group information and membership to the managers:

 * Create, update and delete security groups.
 * Update security group members.

-This set of APIs is optional.
+>Note: This set of APIs is optional.

 ### Domains
 These APIs are used by OSC to retrieve domain information provided by the managers.
-This set of APIs is optional.
+>Note: This set of APIs is optional.

 ### Policies
 These APIs are used by OSC to retrieve policy information provided by the managers.
-This set of APIs is optional.
+>Note: This set of APIs is optional.

 ### Plugin Properties
 In addition to the functionalities mentioned above, this SDK also specificies a set of required properties that must be provided when [registering the plugin implementation as an OSGi service](osgi_plugin.md#exposing-the-service-provided-by-the-plugin).
 These properties will be used by OSC to identify and correctly use the plugin.
 For more details and the full list of required properties, see the `javadoc` of the interface `org.osc.sdk.manager.api.ApplianceManagerApi` defined by this SDK.